-The Nest thermostat is one of the best-selling smart thermostats you can buy.
+The Nest thermostat is one of the top-selling smart thermostats you can buy.
 And for good reason.
-It learns your temperature preferences and makes an energy-efficient schedule to match.
-And through geofencing with your phone, the Nest Learning Thermostat and Nest E realize when you’re at your home or out and about and can adjust temperatures to help you save even more.
+It learns your temperature preferences and creates an energy-efficient schedule to match.
+And by geofencing with your phone, the Nest Learning Thermostat and Nest E are aware of when you’re at your home or away and can change settings to help you save even more.

-The Nest is compatible with a wide range of 24-volt heating and cooling systems, but it’s always a smart idea to check the Nest thermostat compatibility checker before installing one.
-Don’t forget to check with your energy company for valuable rebates, because you could be able to get a Nest for free or close to it.
+The Nest can be used with a wide range of 24-volt heating and cooling systems, but it’s always a good idea to visit the Nest thermostat compatibility checker before installing one.
+Don’t forget to check with your energy company for valuable rebates, as you may be able to get a Nest for free or close to it.

-Once you’ve made sure it’s compatible, you can either hook it up yourself or call a HVAC pro like Lanz Furnace and Fireplace.
-If you’re wiring it without help, you’ll notice a terminal for the C-wire, or common wire.
-This wire is just used for powering your thermostat.
-If your home or HVAC system is older, you might not have one of these wires.
-In most cases, Nest says this isn’t a problem because the thermostat can pull enough power from other heating and cooling wires.
+Once you’ve made sure it’s compatible, you can either hook it up on your own or contact a HVAC professional like Lanz Furnace and Fireplace.
+If you’re installing it on your own, you’ll notice a terminal for the C-wire, or common wire.
+This wire is solely used for powering your thermostat.
+If your house or HVAC system is older, you might not have one of these wires.
+Most of the time, Nest says this isn’t a setback since the thermostat can draw ample power from other heating and cooling wires.

-Sometimes, your heating and cooling system might have to have that C-wire.
+Sometimes, your heating and cooling system might require that C-wire.
 And here’s why.

-Why Your Nest Keeps Losing Power and Other Problems
+Why Your Nest Keeps Losing Power and Other Malfunctions

-The Google Nest Thermostat is a step up from older programmable thermostats that use a combination of wiring and AA batteries for power.
-It relies on a rechargeable lithium-ion battery and wiring to sync with Wi-Fi, power its digital display and operate your heating and cooling system.
+The Google Nest Thermostat is better than outdated programmable thermostats that use a combination of wiring and AA batteries for power.
+It has a rechargeable lithium-ion battery and wiring to sync with Wi-Fi, power its digital display and turn on your heating and cooling system.

-If it can’t get adequate power, Nest says you may experience some of these issues:
+If it can’t draw enough power, Nest says you might encounter some of these issues:

 - Poor battery life.